01-edu/public/subjects/java/piscine/Cat/README.md

 Create a file named `Cat.java`.

-Write a function `cat` that reads from a file given as a parameter and writes to the standard output.
+Write a function `cat` that reads from the file given as the argument, and writes to the standard output.

 > ⚠️ The files can have some binary content.